 - Calendar: Our primary fundraiser is the annual Wisconsin Poets' Calendar.
 Members and non-members can submit poems for consideration.

-- Contests: WFOP sponsors annual contests for members and non-members
+- Contests: WFOP sponsors annual contests for members and non-members.
+See what's open for submission here.

 - Member Pages: Members are eligible for a personal page on the WFOP website, which may include contact info, bio, publications, personal website link, sample poetry and chapbooks or collections.